Rolls Royce, Lockheed in $1 billion deal to power Hercules aircraft

-LONDON British engine maker Rolls Royce (RR.L) has agreed with Lockheed Martin (LMT.N) a deal worth up to $1 billion to deliver 600 engines to power future C-130J Super Hercules military transport aircraft.
+LONDON British engine maker Rolls Royce (RR.L) has agreed with Lockheed Martin (LMT.N) a deal worth up to $1 billion (604 million pounds) to deliver 600 engines to power future C-130J Super Hercules military transport aircraft.

 It said on Wednesday that the agreement secured Rolls Royce's AE 2100 as the engine of choice for all variants of the C-130J to 2025.
 The engine deal will service United States government and international contract requirements between 2014-18.